 Over the past couple of years, I’ve been learning more about companion planting and all of its benefits.
-It’s a really cool practice, so I decided to put together this list and share it.
+It’s a cool practice, so I put together this guide.
 Here are the top 10 benefits of companion planting.

 - Boosts Pollination